COVID-19 pandemic in Scotland: Clinical research

 Organisations in Scotland involved in COVID-19 related clinical research studies include the Chief Scientist Office's Rapid Research in COVID-19 programme (RARC-19 programme), Health Science Scotland, NHS Research Scotland, Glasgow University, Dundee University, and Edinburgh University.

-Chief medical officer Dr Gregor Smith said nearly 800 patients have so far taken part in at least 10 clinical studies to develop COVID-19 treatments, with another four being set up in hospitals, intensive care units and primary care facilities.
+Chief medical officer Dr Gregor Smith said in April 2020 nearly 800 patients have so far taken part in at least 10 clinical studies to develop COVID-19 treatments, with another four being set up in hospitals, intensive care units and primary care facilities.
 One study is looking at whether existing HIV drugs including Lopinavir and Ritonavir could be used with results available in three months.
 Another study led by Dr Kenneth Baillie of Edinburgh University looks at the genetics of patients susceptible to severe illness by comparing patients' DNA with that of healthy people who show no or mild symptoms.

 Dundee University is to lead a trial into brensocatib (formerly known as INS1007) a drug for lung inflammation (acute respiratory distress syndrome) to treat the worst symptoms of COVID-19 and prevent the need for ventilation.
 Up to 20% of COVID-19 patients develop lung inflammation which can require them to be ventilated.
 The inflammatory response to the virus causes lung damage that can lead to respiratory failure and death in severe cases.
 It is hoped the treatment will also lead to patients spending fewer days dependent on oxygen and shorter periods of time in hospital, reducing the burden on healthcare systems.
 Funding and drug supply for the STOP-COVID19 (Superiority Trial of Protease Inhibition in COVID-19) trial is being provided by biopharmaceutical company Insmed Incorporated.
-The trial is to start in May and researchers plan to recruit 300 volunteers from 10 hospitals.
+The trial is to start in May 2020 and researchers plan to recruit 300 volunteers from 10 hospitals.
 The project is led by James Chalmers, professor of respiratory research at Dundee University and consultant respiratory physician at Ninewells Hospital, one of the trial sites.
 NHS Tayside research and development director Professor Jacob George is the study investigator..
-Research lead by Edinburgh University in collaboration with Imperial College London and University College London identified that COVID-19 vaccination did not lead to either an increase in miscarriages or reduction in live births.
+Research led by Edinburgh University in collaboration with Imperial College London and University College London identified that COVID-19 vaccination did not lead to either an increase in miscarriages or reduction in live births.